x87/scm.ts/README.md

 A static object with the following methods:

 * `VehiclePool.getHandle(number)` - returns a Car handle for the given CVehicle instance address
+* `VehiclePool.getAt(number)` - returns a CVehicle instance address for the given Car handle
 * `VehiclePool.getEntities()` - returns an array of existing CVehicle instance addresses.
 Can be used to iterate over all existing cars

 ## PedPool